Azure/azure-sdk-for-sap-odata/README.md

 - **SAP Input Binding**: enables complex pre-flight requests for SAP business objects and functions served by the OData service setting the scene for the actual request.
 This simplifies the request structure and puts focus on the business logic.
 - **SAP Output Binding**: enables complex post-processing of the SAP business object altered in the function, marshalling the required OData call to finish the request.

+> [!Note]
-> **Note** - The described approach in this repos is applicable to other Azure PaaS offerings like Azure App Service.
+> The described approach in this repos is applicable to other Azure PaaS offerings like Azure App Service.
 See the [Azure App Service SAP Cloud SDK quickstart for JavaScript](https://github.com/Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart) for reference.

 ## Deploy to Azure🪂